KiraYuzu/T07-IOT/README.md

 - Ensure compatibility with your hardware setup and LoRa module specifications.

 ## Author
-This code was authored by [Author Name] and is provided as-is without any warranties.
+This code was authored by Team 07 and is provided as-is without any warranties.